VolkanSah/GitHub-Stats-Auto-Update/README.md

 # 📊 GitHub Stats Auto-Update

 Automatically update your GitHub stats in the README.md using GitHub Actions.
-Demo https://github.com/VolkanSah/
+[Demo](https://github.com/VolkanSah/)

-## 🎯 What does the script do?
+##  What does the script do?

 The script displays **only public** GitHub stats with detailed breakdown: